Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery: Method

 \subsection{Method Overview}

 Our point label aware approach to superpixels takes a photo-quadrat image of the seafloor and the sparse pixels labeled by an ecologist as input, and generates a dense pseudo ground truth mask for the image.
 The image and dense ground truth mask pair can then be used for training a supervised semantic segmentation approach.
-Our point label aware superpixel method uses our custom loss function to optimize superpixel center locations to maximize the similarity of pixels inside each region, while minimizing the inclusion of conflicting class labels.
+Our method uses our custom loss function to optimize superpixel center locations and maximize the similarity of pixels inside each region, while minimizing the inclusion of conflicting class labels.
+Specifically, we optimize the cluster centers by minimizing the following loss function,